adamsilver/fdpb/06-an-inbox.md

 </ul>
 ```

 To an extent visible labels can be omitted from the interface.
-You could even argue that having them interferes with the expected behaviour&mdash;that clicking the row should take the user to read the email.
+Including them interferes with the expected behaviour&mdash;that is, clicking the row should take the user to read the email.
 In any case, a link and a label can't occupy the same space because they have opposing behaviour.
 Remember clicking a label should check the checkbox.

 ### Use modes